-I with what is happening since the Council Tax Reduction Scheme went live.
-Agreement Failure to agree a scheme by 31 st January 2017. on scheme Failure to agree will mean the Council is bound to continue with scheme adopted for 2016/17.
+Implications Relevant to Details and proposed measures to address Legal/Governance proposals Y The relevant powers for this report are contained within the following legislation; Clause 34 of the Welfare Reform Bill provides for the abolition of Council Tax Benefit from 31st March 2013 and introduces the Local Council Tax Support Schemes to be administered by Local Authorities Financial Y The Government funding (Settlement funding assessment SFA) received from Central Government will be reduced by 10% for 2016/17.
+Council Tax Reduction funding is included within the SFA.
+The scheme is designed to be cost neutral and covers the shortfall in funding of approximately £562,000.
+Based on current calculations (see 3) officers are confident that the difference between actual and forecasted figures as the end of the financial year will be minimal.
+The modelling carried out last year which informed the decision to adopt the current scheme is proving to be consistent with what is happening since the Council Tax Reduction Scheme went live.
+Risks Agreement on scheme Failure to agree a scheme by 31st January 2017. on seneme Failure to agree will mean the Council is bound to continue with scheme adopted for 2016/17.
 Financial Detrimental impact on collection rates Business case in place with all preceptors agreeing financial support to fund extra resource to undertake early intervention and money advice.
-Future funding reductions could mean that the proposed scheme will not remain fit for purpose Annual review and close monitoring of announcements and national forums Impact on wider economy and most vulnerable Business case in place with all preceptors agreeing financial support to provide Exceptional Hardship Fund to assist those in extreme financial need. nprehensive Impact Assessment Implications Y An equality impact assessment has been completed - See Appendix 4.
-Y Changes to the scheme could be seen to have a negative impact on child poverty.
-Y As above.
-Y These changes will impact on our poorest and most vulnerable families.
-Financial Financial
+Future funding reductions could mean that the proposed scheme will not remain fit for purpose Annual review and close monitoring of announcements and national forums Impact on wider economy and most vulnerable Business case in place with all preceptors agreeing financial support to provide Exceptional Hardship Fund to assist those in extreme financial need.
+Comprehensive Impact Assessment Implications Equality and Diversity Y An equality impact assessment has been completed - See Appendix 4.
+Safeguarding Y Changes to the scheme could be seen to have a negative impact on child poverty.
+Community Safety, Crime and Disorder Y As above.
+Health, Safety and Wellbeing Other implications Y These changes will impact on our poorest and most vulnerable families.